-In Washington D.C., a city where over 200,000 people commute via public transportation daily, buses play a pivotal role in the local community’s daily life.
-With the bustling streets and rush hour traffic, accidents can easily occur.
-As a bus passenger, being equipped with knowledge about your rights is essential.
+In Washington, DC, where over 200,000 people commute via public transportation, buses play a pivotal role in the local community’s daily life.
+With the crowded streets and rush hour traffic, accidents can happen.
+Knowing your rights as a bus passenger is essential.

 Contact Us Today to Schedule

 A bus passenger injury refers to any physical or psychological harm sustained by a passenger while traveling on a bus.
 This injury could result from various incidents such as,

 There are two primary types of bus services: private bus companies and public transportation.

 Filing claims and addressing passenger injuries might differ significantly between these two types.
 This is why it is vital to have expert legal representation in your corner.
 A Regan Zambri Long bus accident attorney will be able to walk you through the claims process with legal options specific to your circumstances.

 In personal injury law, every claim starts with negligence.
 Negligence is the failure to exercise a level of care that a reasonably prudent person would have exercised in similar circumstances, resulting in harm or injury to another party.